Benn’s overtime goal gives Stars 4-3 win over Hurricanes

 Hakanpaa’s slap shot from the high slot deflected off Dickinson’s skate to tie the score 3-3 at 15:46 of the third period.

+Stars center Tyler Seguin, sidelined since having hip surgery in early November, participated in the morning skate but continues on the team’s taxi squad with the hope of returning to the lineup this season.
+One of Dallas’ top two scorers each season since acquired in July 2013, Seguin was originally scheduled to return in early April.

-NOTES: Robertson, with two assists, has an eight-game point streak to match a Dallas rookie record. … Hurricanes defensemen Dougie Hamilton played in his 600th career NHL game. … Geekie had two assists. … With Carolina forward Jesper Fast missing his second straight game with a lower body injury, Carolina dressed 11 forwards and seven defensemen.
+NOTES: Robertson, with two assists, has an eight-game point streak to match a Dallas rookie record and is second in NHL rookie points (39) as well as goals (14). … Hurricanes defensemen Dougie Hamilton played in his 600th career NHL game. … Geekie had two assists. … With Carolina forward Jesper Fast missing his second straight game with a lower body injury, Brind’Amour dressed 11 forwards and seven defensemen.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports